 Question: The strangest thing happened today during rec play in my gentlemen’s group.
 I call it that but it’s really a group of 60+ (age wise) guys and most are far from gentlemanly…I mean that with love.

 Anyway, on one point, our opponent and his partner were going for a volley near the NVZ.
-One of them hit the ball, then his momentum carried him over into the path of his partner, who was also moving.
+One of them hit the pickleball then his momentum carried him over into the path of his partner, who was also moving.
 Their collision, mild as it was, caused the player who hit the ball to lose his balance.

 WHILE HE WAS LOSING THEN REGAINING HIS BALANCE, the ball he hit went between me and my partner then rolled against the fence behind us.

-While my partner was recovering the ball, the opponent that hit the volley finally stepped into the NVZ.
+While my partner was recovering the ball, the opponent who hit the volley finally stepped into the NVZ.
 My partner called it a foot fault, but is that possible even after the ball (that we clearly did not return) is dead?
 The player who stepped into the NVZ argued that it was his partner (who did not hit the volley) that pushed him into the NVZ and not his momentum.

 ANSWER: